 Stress Levels and Coping Strategies in Medical Students and its Association with Salivary IL-6 Levels

-Background: Medical students experience stress throughout their training period, to which they have built their own coping mechanisms.
-Stress alters various physiological processes, including serum and salivary markers.
-IL-6 a pro-inflammatory marker, is altered in stress and depression.
-The present study was conducted to study the stress levels and coping strategies in medical students and its association with salivary IL-6 levels.
+Background: Medical students face ongoing stress during their training but have developed coping mechanisms.
+Stress alters various physiological processes, including pro-inflammatory markers like Interleukin-6(IL-6).
+The present study was conducted to assess stress levels and coping strategies in medical students and their association with salivary IL-6 levels.

 Methods: This descriptive study was conducted after obtaining institutional ethical clearance.
-76 undergraduate medical students who gave their consent, answered the Cohen’s perceived stress scale and BriefCOPE questionnaire.
-Unstimulated saliva was collected to assess salivary IL-6 levels.
+A total of 76 consenting undergraduate medical students answered the Cohen’s perceived stress scale and BriefCOPE questionnaire.
+Unstimulated saliva was used to assess salivary IL-6 levels using a Diaclone human IL-6 ELISA kit and the data obtained was analyzed.

-Conclusion: The common coping strategies employed by students to handle stress was approach, which has been shown to be associated with better outcomes.
-In spite of this, a vast number of students have reported to experience stress.
-Therefore, more effective coping strategies are needed to handle stress and demands of the profession.
+Conclusion: ‘Approach’ coping was commonly used and linked to positive outcomes.
+Despite this, a number of students have reported to experience stress.
+Therefore, more effective strategies are needed to handle stress and demands of the profession effectively.
+Further research with larger samples is recommended to explore salivary IL-6 levels’ relation to stress.

 Metrics